Frequently Asked Questions

 How long does it take to complete the program?
 Is there a time limit?

 The preclinical residency portion of the program can be completed in two years as a full-time student, while part-time students can complete the required course work in three to five years.
 The clinical residency component is one year in length and full-time at an affiliated health care institution.
 Full-time students can complete the degree in three years, while part-time students can complete the degree in four to six years.
-Students have seven years to complete the degree.
+Students have eight years to complete the degree.

 When are the courses offered?